Accounting for shared covariates in semi-parametric Bayesian additive regression trees: Introduction

 \section{Introduction}

 Generalised linear models \citep[GLMs;][]{nelder1972generalized,mccullagh1989generalized} are frequently used in many different applications to predict a univariate response due to the ease of interpretation of the parameter estimates as well as the wide availability of statistical software that facilitates simple analyses.
-A key assumption in GLMs is that the specified covariates in the linear predictor, including potential interactions and higher-order terms, have a linear relationship with the expected value of the response variable through a defined link function.

-Extensions such as generalised additive models \citep[GAMs;][]{hastie1990generalized, wood2017generalized} require the specification of the main and interaction effects via a sum of (potentially non-linear) predictors.
+Besides the estimation of main effects, a common use of regression models is to measure the effects that combinations of covariates may have on the response.
+However, standard GLM settings require pre-specification of interaction terms, which is a complicated task with high-dimensional data.
+Furthermore, a key assumption in GLMs is that the specified covariates in the linear predictor, including potential interactions and higher-order terms, have a linear relationship with the expected value of the response variable through a defined link function.
+Extensions such as generalised additive models \citep[GAMs;][]{hastie1990generalized, wood2017generalized} require specification of main and interaction effects via a sum of (potentially non-linear) predictors.
 In GAMs, the non-linear relationships are usually captured via basis expansions of the covariates and constrained by a smoothing parameter.
-However, in problems where the numbers of covariates and/or observations are large, it may not be simple to specify the covariates and the interactions that impact most on the response.
+However, in problems where the numbers of covariates and/or observations are large, it may not be simple to specify the covariates and interactions that impact most on the response.
 Semi-parametric models \citep{harezlak2018semiparametric} have been proposed for situations where a mixture of linear and non-linear trends, as well as interactions, are required for accurately fitting the data at hand.